Modeling Task Effects in Human Reading with Neural Network-based Attention: Modeling Study 1

-To evaluate the predictions NEAT makes for reading times, we use linear mixed effects models that include as a predictor the restricted form of surprisal derived from NEAT for the Dundee test set.
+To evaluate the predictions NEAT makes for reading time, we use linear mixed effects models \citep{Pinheiro:Bates:00} that include as a predictor the restricted form of surprisal derived from NEAT for the Dundee test set.
 The mixed models also include a set of standard baseline predictors, viz., word length, log word frequency, and the position of the word in the text.
 Word length and surprisal were residualized with respect to log word frequency.
 To keep the size of the mixed effects models manageable, we only considered binary interactions.
-Which interactions to include was determined by forward model selection: Starting from a model with only main effects, we iteratively added the binary interaction resulting in the greatest improvement in deviance,\footnote{Deviance is defined as the difference between the log likelihood of the model under consideration minus the log likelihood of the baseline model, multiplied by $-2$.} until model fit did not change significantly any more according to a $\chi^2$ test.
+Which interactions to include was determined by forward model selection: Starting from a model with only main effects, we iteratively added the binary interaction resulting in the greatest improvement in deviance,\footnote{\changedSecond{Deviance is defined as the log likelihood of the model under consideration, multiplied by $-2$.}} until model fit did not change significantly any more according to a $\chi^2$ test.
 We did this separately for all four reading measures, and then pooled the interactions, so that the final models for all measures contained the same set of interactions.

 We treat participants and items as random factors.
-As the dependent variables, we take either first fixation duration, first pass time, total time, or fixation rate (these measures are defined in Section~\ref{sec:data_analysis}).
+As the dependent variables, we take either first fixation duration, first pass time, total time, or fixation rate (these measures are defined in Section~\ref{sec:data_analysis} below).

 We compare NEAT surprisal against \emph{full surprisal} as an upper bound and against \emph{random surprisal} as a lower bound.
-Random surprisal is surprisal computed by a model with random attention; this allows us to assess how much surprisal degrades when only 60.4\% of all words are fixated, but no information is available as to which words should be fixated.
+Random surprisal is surprisal computed by a model with random attention; this allows us to assess how much surprisal degrades when only 63.5\% of all words are fixated, but no information is available as to which words should be fixated.
 Full surprisal is the surprisal estimate computed with full attention, i.e., when our model is allowed to fixate all words.